don-bski/WrkFile2Mid/syxmidi/README.md

 This is a C language program with some source code leveraged from amidi.c and pmidi.c.
 Refer to the syxmidi.c program header for the build command.
 The archive zipped executable was built on Linux Mint 22.3 Zena.
+The code was also successfully compiled and tested on Raspberry Pi4 linux 10 (buster).

 Use `syxmidi -h` to display the program usage text.